Children's retailer Toys R Us Inc. on

 Since appointing John Eyler as president and chief executive

-officer in January, the company has continued remodeling stores to
+officer, the company has continued remodeling stores to

 improve layout and spent $449 million to buy back 31 million shares